swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 #### Challenges

 1. Why do our graphs stop just short of 0 at their left edge?
-Why are the vertical lines in our plot of the minimum inflammation per day not perfectly vertical?
+If we only measure data once per day, why does the plot show smooth transitions between data points rather than abrupt jumps?

 1. Create a plot showing the standard deviation of the inflammation data for each day across all patients.